 What laws apply

-The WHS Regulation requires that a demolition licence be held by a person conducting a business or undertaking (PCBU).
+The WHS Regulation requires that a demolition work licence be held by a person conducting a business or undertaking (PCBU).

 The WHS Regulation, Part 4.6 Demolition work is summarised below.